hallzy/tv-show-notification/README.md

 see `Calendar ID: someid` where `someid` is your calendar id.
 Now copy this value and put it into the script as the above variable.

+### var debug

+This variable tells the script if you want to get emailed log reports.

+#### Possible Values:

+`var calendar_id = true` means that you want to get emails with the logs for every execution of the script.

+`var calendar_id = false` means that you do NOT want to get emails with the logs at all.

 ## Questions

 ### What if I Accidentally mess with the data in the sheet?